 According to the VA, "For condominium projects, the lender/sponsor must provide the following to the VA Office of Jurisdiction:

-Can a condo project be denied VA approval or have the approval process suspended based on "deviations from VA requirements"?
+Can a condo project be denied VA approval or have the approval process suspended based on "deviations from VA requirements?"
 Definitely.
-Grounds for denial include incomplete documentation, inaccurate or inconsistent information submitted and other factors spelled out in the VA regulations.
+Grounds for denial include incomplete documentation and inaccurate or inconsistent information submitted and other factors spelled out in the VA regulations.